-A new stream of activity gets underway in June 2018 starting with a focus on first aid.
+Following a focus on first aid in June, July sees the campaign shine a light on the dangers of fatigue while driving.
 Use the news tab to access the latest story and check out the resources below.
-Please share the links to encourage your teams to be first aid ready.
+Please share the links to highlight the very real danger of 'drowsy driving'.

 BECTU surveyed the industry about working hours, and their effect on productivity, safety and wellbeing.
 The survey results were present in the union's report 'Eyes Half Shut', which was launched at our BIG Crew event during Union Week in October 2017.

 Like and follow our new Eyes Half Shut facebook page for updates on the campaign and use #eyeshalfshut on any social media posts.